EBI-Metagenomics/biosiftr/README.md

 ```

 Use `--core_mode true` for large catalogues like the mouse-gut to avoid over-prediction due to an extremely large number of accessory genes in the pangenome.
 Nextflow option `-profile` can be use to select a suitable config for your computational resources.
+You can add profile files to the `config` directory.
 Nextflow option `-resume` can be use to re-run the pipeline from the last successfully finished step.

+## Test

+To test the pipeline you can run...

 ## Credits